alanmacdoug/astrowind/src/data/post/dkim-selectors-keys-rotation.md

 **The `_domainkey` suffix** is fixed.
 It marks the namespace.
 A record published anywhere else is decoration.

 The consequence of this scheme matters: DKIM does not exist or not exist for a domain.
 It exists *per selector*.
-A domain can have a perfectly valid key at `s1._domainkey` and nothing at `s2._domainkey`, and both statements are true.
+A domain can have a perfectly valid key at `s1._domainkey` and nothing at `s2._domainkey`.
+Or, a domain can have a set of custom keys.
 This is why checker tools probe a list of common selector names.
 An absent selector proves nothing on its own; it just means that name is not in use.

 ## The private half

 For every published public key, the sending platform holds the matching private key and uses it to sign outgoing mail.
 The practical details that matter to senders:

 - **Key size.** 1024-bit is the de facto minimum; some providers now require 2048-bit.
 Undersized keys can be treated as failed verification
-- **The key's lifetime.** Private keys leak, get decommissioned with platforms, or outlive the DNS records they belong to.
+- **The key's lifetime.** Private keys leak; they are decommissioned with platforms, or they outlive the DNS records they belong to.
 The public record should not outlive the platform that holds the private half.
-A stale record is harmless.
 A *missing* record is what breaks mail

 That last point is the failure mode worth internalising.
-DKIM breaks when the signature references a selector whose DNS record has gone missing, whether expired by the DNS provider's TTL policies, deleted during a migration, or never created because the setup was half-completed.
+DKIM breaks when the signature references a selector whose DNS record has gone missing, whether expired by the DNS policies, deleted during a migration, or never created because the setup was half-completed.
 The signing side believes everything is fine.
 The verifying side gets a lookup failure.

 ## What rotation actually is